 MIS Development Process with System Development Life Cycle

 The software is one of the major components of a management information system.
-Some of the software used in a MIS system is off the shelf.
+Some of the software used in an MIS system is off the shelf.
 These include packages such as spreadsheet programs, database applications, etc.

 This tutorial will focus on the methodologies used to develop custom software.